 13. Chefchaouen, Morocco

-Chefchaouen, or Chaouen, is an old city in the northern part of Morocco within the Rif mountain valley near the Mediterranean Sea.
+Chefchaouen, or Chaouen, is an old city in north Morocco within the Rif mountain valley near the Mediterranean Sea.
 What makes this city amazing is not only its rich history, but also the fact that it is almost entirely blue.
-Chefchaouen means “watch two horns” and, since 1471, the city has been a fortress to refugees including Jews who, in the 1930s, painted the walls and streets blue as a reminder of God’s power.
+Chefchaouen means “watch two horns” and, since 1471, the city has been a fortress to refugees including Jewish refugees who, in the 1930s, painted the walls and streets blue as a reminder of God’s power.
 With approximately 200 hotels, visitors enjoy local cuisines like the Baissara, as well as the city's beauty and history.
 This city is home to creative craft products like leather wallets, shoes, and satchels.

 12. Lavender Fields of Provence, France

-In France, the words “lavender” and “Provence” are almost synonymous.
+In France, the words “lavender” and “Provence” are synonymous.
 Provence has the largest fields of lavender flowers to an extent that, during the summer lavender season, the color and scent of the plant encapsulates most parts of Apt, Gordes, Mount Ventoux, and Sault in Provence.
 For tourists, the best time to maximize the experience is between June and August.
-Together with the fields, there are lavender farms, distilleries, and festivals, as well as a lavender museum.
+In addition to the fields, there are lavender farms, distilleries, and festivals, as well as a lavender museum.

 11. Yosemite National Park, United States